How Does LendingTree Get Paid?

 • Foreign transaction fee: $0 foreign transaction fees

-• Rewards: Earn 3x points for commercial air travel, 2x points for gas and groceries, and 1 point for all other eligible purchases
+• Rewards: Earn 3x points for commercial air travel, 2x points for eligible groceries, select digital entertainment, newspapers and cable TV, and 1 point for all other eligible purchases

 • Airport lounge access: Access to 1,300+ airport lounges with a complimentary Priority Pass™ Select membership